 The play call had been one of their most successful red zone plays this season.
 “Back-side post and it wasn’t there.
 Should’ve just thrown it out-of-bounds,” said Tettleton.

 It wasn’t just the final play that sunk the Bobcats.
 Offensively, the Bobcats were just 4-15 on third downs and were forced to punt eight times.
-On defense, Ohio allowed Miami to score on four of their first five possessions as they fell behind 20-7 early in the second quarter.
+On defense, Ohio allowed Miami to score on four of its first five possessions as the 'Cats fell behind 20-7 early in the second quarter.

 “There were many opportunities to get ourselves involved in this football game at a much higher level and we did not get that done,” said Solich.

 Miami came out firing on all cylinders.
-They drove down the field on the game’s opening drive, converting three third downs to set up Patterson’s 40-yard field goal.
+They drove down the field on the game’s opening drive, converting three third downs to set up Carpenter’s 40-yard field goal.

 After Ohio went three and out on their first possession, Dysert found a wide-open Nick Harwell streaking down the left side for a 54-yard touchdown to put Miami ahead 10-0 midway through the first quarter.
 Safety Gerald Moore was the closest defender but was a good five yards away as Harwell trotted into the end zone.

 Ohio finally found their rhythm late in the first quarter and struck quickly.
-Tettleton hit Chase Cochran in stride for a 45-yard gain to Miami’s 26, before Beau Blankenship, the nation’s eighth leading rusher heading into week nine, punched it in from five yards out to cut the deficit to 13-7.
+Tettleton hit Chase Cochran in stride for a 45-yard gain to Miami’s 26, before Beau Blankenship, the nation’s eighth leading rusher, punched it in from five yards out to cut the deficit to 13-7.

 Miami, as they did all game long, had an answer, driving 57 yards in 1:57 capped by Jamire Westbrook’s one-yard touchdown run with 12 minutes left in the first half.